 We will not accept possible future addresses as a basis for allocating school places.
-If a family moves after submitting an application the School Admissions Team must be informed within two weeks of the move so that the application is considered using the correct address for school admission purposes.
+If you move after submitting your application you must inform the School Admissions Team within two weeks of your move so that your application is considered using the correct address for school admission purposes.